Skip to main content

 1

-Create a new repository on GitHub (can be private or public).
-Name it something like ana-memory or textql-context.Create GitHub repository for Ana's memory
+Create a new repository on GitHub (can be private).
+Name it something like ana-context or textql-context.Create GitHub repository for Ana's context

 2